Intended Audience: All neonatal nurses NCC Category Codes: NIC 2, NNP 2

 Objectives: Upon completion, learners will be able to:

-Identify the clinical manifestations of PWS.
+Identify the clinical presentation of hereditary spherocytosis.

-Discuss the diagnosis of AS.
+Discuss the diagnosis and management of spherocytosis.

 Requirements for Completion: The following requirements are necessary for successful completion of this CNE activity.

 Access to a computer with an Internet connection

 Pass the posttest with a score of 80%

 Complete and submit the evaluation for this CNE activity

 Accreditation Provider, Academy of Neonatal Nursing, approved by the California Board of Registered Nursing, Provider #CEP 6261; and Florida Board of Nursing, Provider #FBN 3218, content code 2505.